On July 30, 1965 President Lyndon B. Johnson made Medicare law in Independence Missouri. Former President Harry S.

 1.This period takes place from January 1 through March 31 annually.
 It allows individuals enrolled in a Medicare

-one-time election to go to either another Medicare Advantage plan or Original Medicare.
+Advantage plan to make a one-time election to go to either another Medicare Advantage plan or Original Medicare.

 How do plans differ?